 In 1931, the National Biscuit Company, which became Nabisco, introduced its Graham Crackers.
 Sylvester Graham would turn over in his grave if he knew that today’s Graham Crackers are made with refined flour and loaded with sugar, both of which increase risk for obesity, diabetes, heart attacks, certain cancers and premature death.

-Enriching Flour Saved Lives, but Still Kills Today
+Enriching Flour Saved Lives, but Flour Still Kills

 In the 1930s the U. S. government made it illegal to sell flour unless the miller added back thiamin, niacin and riboflavin.
 This brought an end to the epidemics of beriberi and pellagra.
 However, the heart attack rates kept rising until 1994, when the government required adding folic acid back into all flour.
 Since then, the rate of heart attacks declined dramatically.